 </menu>

 This file should seem pretty familiar to you by now.
-It holds the meta-data that the MenuInflater helper will use to add to the options menu for this activity.
+It holds the metadata that the MenuInflater helper will use to add to the options menu for this activity.

 The other method that was added to the Activity, OnOptionsItemSelected, is called by the system when the user selects a menu item.
 It takes a MenuItem item parameter that is the item that the user selected.
-The method will compare the ID of the selected menu item with a list of know menu ID’s, and performs the appropriate action.
+The method compares the ID of the selected menu item with a list of know menu IDs, and then performs the appropriate action.
 OnOptionsItemSelected will return true for each menu item that it successfully handled.
-Unknown menu ID’s should always be handled by the superclass implementation.
-For more detailed information about create menus in Android, consult Google’s documentation on Menus.
+Unknown menu IDs should always be handled by the superclass implementation.
+For more detailed information about how to create menus in Android, consult Google’s documentation on Menus.

-If you run the application and run it, you should be able to see the options menu as show in the following screenshot:
+If you run the application, you should be able to see the options menu as shown in the following screenshot: